fraterrisus/walkthroughs/aethus/items.md

 *Cost:* 15x Reinforced Material, 6x Kalynite Bar, 1x Tangrite Frame, 1x Advanced Electronics, 1x Servomotor, 2x Hardened Glass

 *Power:* &ndash;4

+"Prospecting" is a little minigame where you get to blast away chunks of a geode, looking for the shiny gemstone that's hidden within.
+The more geode material you blast away from near the gem, the higher your score and the more and better gems you get out of it.

+Geodes don't start appearing until you build one of these(?) and a [Hub Habitat].

 {% endaethusitem %}
 {% aethusitem 'Quakemaker' %}